 Each VU executes an exact number of iterations.
 The total number of completed iterations will be vus * iterations.

-In addition to the common configuration options this executor also adds the following options:
+Besides the common configuration options, this executor has the following options:

 |vus||integer||Number of VUs to run concurrently.||1|

 |iterations||integer||Number of exec function iterations to be executed by each VU.||1|

 |maxDuration||string||Maximum scenario duration before it's forcibly stopped (excluding gracefulStop).||"10m"|

 Use this executor if you need a specific amount of VUs to complete the same amount of iterations.
 This can be useful when you have fixed sets of test data that you want to partition between VUs.

 In this example, we'll let 10 VUs execute 20 iterations each, for a total of 200 iterations, with a maximum duration of 30 seconds.